Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Validation and convergence study on a nonlinear standing wave

 \subsection{Summary of numerical convergence study}

-After a comprehensive numerical study of the HPC method on a challenging nonlinear standing wave case in deep water conditions, the efficiency and accuracy of the Immersed Boundary modeling of the free surface applied on a fixed underlying spatial mesh was demonstrated (again without using filtering nor smoothing of the free surface).
+After a comprehensive numerical study of the HPC method on challenging nonlinear standing wave cases, the efficiency and accuracy of the IBM modeling of the free surface applied on a fixed underlying spatial mesh was demonstrated.
 Optimal ranges of spatial and temporal discretization parameters were determined: \begin{itemize} \item the spatial discretization $\delta x$ should be chosen to have $N_x=\lambda / \delta x$ between $40$ and $90$ nodes per wavelength, which is a reasonable range of values for practical applications. \item the temporal discretization $\delta t$ should be best selected to have a CFL number $1.5 \le C_o \le 3.5$, meaning that the number of time steps per period $N_t=T/\delta t$, also given by $N_x/C_o$, is then comprised between $N_x/3.5$ and $N_x/1.5$.
-This is highly beneficial as it authorizes rather large time-steps for practical applications. \item the present implementation of the HPC shows an algebraic convergence rate with the spatial resolution of order greater than 4. \item it also shows an algebraic convergence rate with the temporal resolution of order comprised between 4 and 5 (for long time simulations). \end{itemize}
+This is highly beneficial as it authorizes rather large time-steps for practical applications. \item Moreover, the application of a Savitzky-Golay filter broadens this stable range for long simulation duration, especially for low CFL numbers, allowing to reach smaller total error at the cost of an increased CPU time. \item the present implementation of the HPC shows an algebraic convergence rate with the spatial resolution of order greater than 4. \item it also shows an algebraic convergence rate with the temporal resolution of order comprised between 4 and 5 (for long time simulations). \item extrapolating the obtained computational burdens predicts a contained cost of the numerical model. \end{itemize} Finally, the computational burden is shown to remain limited, even for relatively long simulation duration.
+This is true even when a domain representative of an engineering application case is selected.